 Pau Claris 72, 1 Tel: +34 93 342 78 80, email@example.com

-One way or another, this Barcelona travel guide should have help you out on your preparations to visit this fantastic city so you can enjoy it like a local.
+One way or another, this Barcelona travel guide should have helped you out on your preparations to visit this fantastic city so you can enjoy it like a local.
 We showcase things to do and places we believe are truly unique and representative of the local culture.
-In case this post has provided you some value we would appreciate a share or a facebook like, and of course your comments are welcome, there is always room to improve.
+In case this post has provided you some value we would appreciate a share or a Facebook like, and of course, your comments are welcome, there is always room to improve.
 All the best!